OceanGate operated in 'lawless' high seas. Others do, too.

 “What keeps me awake at night is the fact that we’re dealing with a very delicate environment that takes a long time to recover, and anything we do to this environment is probably near permanent in terms of human time scales,” he said.

-“Does the sinking of the Titan get you new regulations on submersibles?” he asked.
+“Does the sinking of the Titan get you new regulations on submersibles?” he said.
 “Perhaps.”

 Local journalism is essential.